Exploring Avocado: It's Not Just for Guacamole

 - Season chicken with smoked paprika, salt, and pepper.
 Set aside.

-- Add arugula or spinach leaves to bowl containing salad dressing.
+- Add arugula or spinach leaves to a bowl containing salad dressing.
 Toss to coat.

 - Divide mixture among 4 salad plates.
 Top each serving with chicken, garbanzo beans, tomatoes, halved quail eggs (or diced chicken eggs), bacon, avocado, Gorgonzola cheese, and green onions.